-The SPAB functions as an advisory board for prevention services in general, but it is also designated as the official SPF-SIG Advisory Board.
-The SPAB has representation from all of the state agencies that play a role in substance abuse prevention.
+The SPAB functions as an advisory board for prevention services in general, but it is also designated as the official SPF Advisory Board.
+The SPAB has representation from all of the state agencies that play a role in substance use prevention.
 School and community-based organizations are represented on the SPAB as well.
 Bringing these key stakeholders together in an advisory role has already helped to increase communication and collaboration between prevention agencies, and it is anticipated that it will continue to serve this function.
-The SPAB plays a large role in developing the state‘s prevention infrastructure and is the approving board of SPF-SIG operations.
+The SPAB plays a large role in developing the state’s prevention infrastructure and is the approving board of SPF operations.

 Since the AEOW establishment in 2006, the AEOW has focused efforts on a systematic assessment of statewide need in order to assure wise use of limited resources.
 In addition to monitoring alcohol, tobacco, and other drug consumption and consequence patterns in Alabama, the AEOW has made it a goal to build epidemiological capacity among state and local prevention professionals to ensure use of accurate data in planning, programming, and prioritization.
-Also, the AEOW which is also designated as SPF-SIG Epidemiological Workgroup provides information and data about substance abuse to the SPAB.
+Also, the AEOW which is also designated as SPF Epidemiological Workgroup provides information and data about substance use to the SPAB.